-If you live in the warmer parts of America there are many colorful trees and shrubs that you can grow.
-But Dynamite Crape Myrtle is one of the best.
+If you live in the warmer parts of America there are many colorful trees and shrubs that you can grow – but Dynamite Crape Myrtle is one of the best.
 Not only does it have beautiful pinkish-red blooms all summer long, but it grows rapidly into a full-sized shrub or screen.
 Crape Myrtles come in many sizes, so the wrong choice may leave you with a baby plant where you wanted a full-sized tree.
-Dynamite is a full, tree-sized crape myrtle, quickly reaching 20 feet in height.
-It is one of the fastest-growing crape myrtle you can buy, but you don’t have to give up beauty for speed, because this tree is a real beauty.
+Dynamite is a full, tree-sized Crape Myrtle, quickly reaching 20 feet in height.
+It is one of the fastest-growing Crape Myrtles you can buy, but you don’t have to give up beauty for speed, because this tree is a real beauty.
 In colder regions the roots will still survive and they will send up flowering shoots that can grow 6 feet in a single season.

 It will grow 5 to 6 feet a year, so it quickly develops into a dense, beautiful flowering screen.
-It is drought tolerant and any pests it gets are minor and will give no problems.
+In addition to being drought tolerant, any pests it gets are minor and will give you no problems.
 It is also deer resistant so it can be planted anywhere.
-This plant has good resistance to the disfiguring mildew than can occur on crape myrtles in humid regions.
+This plant has good resistance to the disfiguring mildew than can occur on Crape Myrtles in humid regions.
 This is such an easy plant to grow that if you allow enough space it won’t even need to be pruned, but will produce a profusion of stunning flowers all summer long, year after year.

 Dynamite is such a special plant that only the exact plant will have the right color and growth rate.
 So it must be produced directly from trees absolutely known to be right.
 Our trees are grown the correct way, from branch cuttings of these special trees.
 That way every tree is identical to the original so they will produce a very uniform effect when planted in a row.
 However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
 Crape Myrtles labelled ‘Red’ will definitely not be this famous Dynamite variety.